mathiasgrimm/laravel-dot-env-gen/README.md

 ## Configuration

 You can control which directories are scanned by providing exclusion rules in the `dotenvgen.php` config file.
-By default, all subdirectories inside `vendor` are ignored except `vendor/laravel`.
+For a fresh Laravel install, we suggest that all subdirectories inside `vendor` are ignored except for `vendor/laravel`.

 Publish the config file: